d-bl/GroundForge/docs/API/index.md

 ---

 GoundForge is a library partly written in scala.
-The scala source can run on a JVM platform and can be called from java programs, it can also run in a JavaScript environment.
+The scala source runs on a JVM platform as well as in a JavaScript environment though data structures are not very compatible.

-Additional functions create web page components.
+Additional JavaScript functions create interaction between the web page components.

 Current User Interfaces
 =======================